Saturday, September 23, 2023

 Note how there is no literal transformation process specified in Justin Martyr.
 Christ is merely identified with bread and wine in a mysterious way.
 One does not have to physically consume the literal flesh and blood of Jesus Christ in order to describe the communion elements as being more than common bread and common wine.

-Offerings included the giving of things such as alms, bread, and wine.
+Offerings included the giving of alms, bread, and wine.
 These were spiritual sacrifices rooted in the realities to which the communion elements themselves pointed.
 The alms were given to support the poor.
-Participation in the communion meal with a rightful state of heart reflects our inward gratitude for Christ's atonement sacrifice on the cross for our sins.
+Participation in the communion meal with a rightful state of heart reflects our inward gratitude for Christ's propitiatory work on the cross.
 Eusebius of Caesarea spoke of sacrifices of remembrance.

 "Likewise, the Fathers were clear that it is only priests and bishops who offer the Mass."